GoRakuDo/GoRakuDo/docs/architecture/coding-bible/coding-bible.md

 This is a critical and often overlooked step in the creative process.

 * **Problem-Solving Through Detachment:** If you find yourself stuck on a design problem, step away from it.
 Watch tutorials, read articles related to the problem, and think about potential solutions, but *do not act on them*.
 * **Allow for Incubation:** Take a complete break and engage in an entirely different activity.
-The video promises that upon revisiting the problem, new ideas will often emerge naturally.
+Upon revisiting the problem, new ideas will often emerge naturally.
 If this doesn't happen, it might indicate stress or insufficient sleep, which should be addressed first.

 ### Step 5: Avoid Overattachment to Your Design